biker007fr/pubcrypt/README.md

-This script will encrypt or decrypt file or string using ssh keys.
+This script will encrypt or decrypt a file or a string using a ssh key.
-It is usually used to exchange information with a specific person that can provide a public ssh key to you.
+It is usually used to exchange sensitive information with a specific person that can provide you a public ssh key.
-The public key will be used to encrypt a file or text.
+The public key will be used to encrypt a file or a text.
 Send the encrypted version to this person so he can use his private ssh key to decrypt it

 # Requirements
 - Openssl binary